-He was raised in Hawaii but left to study in New York for a short time.
+He was raised in Hawaii but left to study in New York briefly.
 Abe returned to Hawaii to pursue art full-time.

 Many people call Satoru Abe the “Godfather of the Honolulu Art Scene” because of Abe’s art and work throughout the Hawaiian Islands.
-With other Hawaiian artists such as Edmund Chung, Tetsuo Ochikubo, Jerry Okimoto, and James Park, they formed meaningful friendships and the foundation of the Metcalf Chateau group.
+Other Hawaiian artists such as Edmund Chung, Tetsuo Ochikubo, Jerry Okimoto, and James Park formed meaningful friendships and the foundation of the Metcalf Chateau group.

 Abe is best known for his sculptures of abstract natural forms, many of which resemble trees or figurines.

 Abe has shown his work in important museums like the MoMA in New York.
 He is a prolific artist who has produced over 5,000 works of art that can also be seen at the Honolulu Museum of Art and Hawaii State Art Museum.

 Many of his works of art can also be found in public places throughout Hawaii.
 “An Island of Trees” and “Three Clouds” can be located at the Honolulu International Airport.

 Cornelia Macintyre Foley – Painter Of Hawaiian Women

 Cornelia Macintyre Foley (1909 – 2010) was born in Honolulu, Hawaii.
 In 1937, she married Paul Foley, a lieutenant in the US Navy; they moved and lived throughout the United States.

 Foley was an incredible painter who worked in oils and acrylics.
 She is known as both a portrait and landscape painter.